-Denise creates custom illustrations for Aeolidia clients to give their websites some extra charm and individuality.
+Denise Ann Holmes is one of our favorite illustrators.
 I was very interested to see her posts about the illustration class she recently took, and thought you might be, too! -Arianne

 I recently completed Lilla Roger’s Make Art That Sells Course Part A and let me tell you, I am still recovering!
 I signed up for Lilla’s 5 week course for one reason: Lilla Rogers.
 Ever since I was able to call myself a freelance illustrator, it has been my goal to acquire artist representation for my work.
 More specifically… representation by Lilla Rogers.

 If you are familiar with the illustration world then you have heard the name Lilla Rogers.
 Lilla is one of the top agents in the industry.
 As an illustrator herself, this lady knows the business like no other.
 I can vouch for that after participating in Part A.

 When I saw that Lilla and Beth Kempton of Do What You Love were putting together an online course, I knew I had to take it.
 Why?
 Well, for one, it is taught by the leading lady of the illustration industry and she knows a thing or two about making art that sells!
 Two, I have an obsession with taking online classes.
 Three, I needed to learn more about the markets that exist for my work in order to keep my illustration career growing.
 And last, for the tiny chance that Lilla Rogers would see my work.
 (Yeah, I know, a girl can dream, right?)

 I was not nervous about the class until the first day.
 500 students showed up on the private Facebook group introducing themselves and their websites.
 I was blown away by the sheer number of amazing and creative artists that would be learning alongside me.
 It was intimidating!